fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+I've never let schooling get in the way of my education.
+  Mark Twain

 Sin will keep us from the Book;
 Or the Book will keep us from sin.